 Our EYFS is set out in the way it is as we believe the children need to be immersed in number to allow for deepening their understanding.
 We have found teaching time on the carpet, with effectively planned adult led sessions and interweaved challenges in the environment has over time shown to support good progress.
-We also believe that allowing the children to lead their own mathematical thinking deepens their understanding further - especially when skillful extending questioning from key adults is added to this.
+We also believe that allowing the children to lead their own mathematical thinking deepens their understanding further.
 The White Rose scheme of work gives many ideas for deepening of learning within the environment.

 Following them ceasing during the pandemic, 'Stay and Plays' and 'Stay and Learns' are set to return and these often have links to maths to ensure our parents equally buy in to the need for building positive attitude towards maths at this young age and the importance of needing this strong foundation as they move forward.
+We also offer a yearly maths workshop to parents to offer ideas and suggestions on how they can support their child to develop their mathematical skills at home.